theskylighter/automatic-captive-portal-login-v2/README.md

 Type `python -c "import sys; print(sys.executable)"` in your cmd / powershell
 ### NOTE: To Find out the path to your python executable
 Type `python -c "import sys; print(sys.executable)"` in your cmd / powershell
+### NOTE: To Find out the path to your python executable
+Type `python -c "import sys; print(sys.executable)"` in your cmd / powershell

 ### Enjoy !!